Setup Email Reminder

 Smith brings us perspective from one of the world’s largest and most powerful tech companies as it faces challenges that come with no preexisting playbook—issues of privacy, cybercrime and cyberwar, social media, the moral conundrums of artificial intelligence, and big tech’s relationship to inequality.
-Join Smith as he pulls back the curtain to some of Microsoft’s most crucial decision points—and the drive to protect the hopeful aspects of technology from the threats it presents.
+Join Smith and Nickelsburg as they pull back the curtain to some of Microsoft’s most crucial decision points—and the drive to protect the hopeful aspects of technology from the threats it presents.

 Brad Smith is Microsoft’s President, where he leads a team of more than 1,400 business, legal and corporate affairs professionals working in 56 countries.
 He spearheads the company’s work on critical issues involving the intersection of technology and society, including cybersecurity, privacy, artificial intelligence, human rights, immigration, philanthropy, and environmental sustainability.